kaizenwa/386BSD-Code-Analysis/lookup.md

 		 */
 		if (dp->i_number == ndp->ni_ufs.ufs_ino)
 			return (EISDIR);

-		if (error = iget(dp, ndp->ni_ufs.ufs_ino, &tdp))
+		/* Call iget to obtain the inode we wish to rename */ if (error = iget(dp, ndp->ni_ufs.ufs_ino, &tdp))
 			return (error);

+		/*
+		 * Assign the inode we wish to rename to ndp->ni_vp,
+		 * set SAVENAME, and return.
+		 */
 		ndp->ni_vp = ITOV(tdp);
 		ndp->ni_nameiop |= SAVENAME;
 		if (!lockparent)